philjhowson/BrainTumorDetection/README.md

     │   └── train_resnet50.py
-    ├── streamlit # contains the files for the streamlit app │   ├── images # contains images used in the streamlit app │   ├── items # contains src files for the streamlit app │   ├── metrics # contains metrics used in the streamlit app │   ├── app.py
+    ├── streamlit # contains the files for the streamlit app │   ├── images # contains images used in the streamlit app │   └── items # contains src files for the streamlit app ├── .gitignore
-    │   └── requirements.txt
-    ├── .gitignore
     ├── LICENSE
     ├── main.py
+    ├── Pipfile # for streamlit
     ├── README.md
     └── requirements.txt